medik8s/node-maintenance-operator/README.md

   - create and push the `vx.y.z` tag.
   - this should trigger CI to build and push new images
     - if it fails, the manual fallback is `VERSION=x.y.z make container-build container-push`
-  - make the git tag a release in the github UI.
+  - make the git tag a release in the GitHub UI.

 ## Help

-Feel free to join our google group to get more info - https://groups.google.com/g/medik8s
+Feel free to join our Google group to get more info - https://groups.google.com/g/medik8s